janwilmake/x-cli/README.md

 XYMake CLI uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.

 > [!IMPORTANT]
-> I'm currently gauching interest in this tool and testing myself.
-Ratelimits are too low to use atm but if interested, [please DM](https://x.com/janwilmake)
+> I'm currently gauching interest in this tool and using myself.
+>
+> [To my great disappointment, app-wide ratelimits is 17 per 24-hours](https://x.com/janwilmake/status/1905561310437273731) to use atm but if interested, you can try, or connect your own api key from https://developer.x.com/en.
+>
+> What you can do?
+>
+> - Please spread the word about the X API ratelimts suck by quoting above post.
+> - If you want to pay for this, [please DM](https://x.com/janwilmake), and I'll figure out a pricing after enough people did.

 ## Why XYMake CLI?